DakotaLMartinez/intro_to_sinatra/README.md

  deathday: "1475">
 ```

 Okay, now that we've got artists and paintings in our database, let's work on getting them into the browser when we make a request to an api endpoint.
 To do that, we'll add another method to the `ApplicationController`.
-Within it, we'll want to get all of the artists and then [convert the collection to JSON](https://apidock.com/rails/ActiveRecord/Serialization/to_json).
+Within it, we'll want to get all of the paintings and then [convert the collection to JSON](https://apidock.com/rails/ActiveRecord/Serialization/to_json).

 ```rb
 # app/controllers/application_controller.rb